 What Counts as Grand Theft Auto

 Grand Theft Auto is a more serious crime and is almost always a felony.
-Grand Theft Auto, or GTA, is defined under California Penal Code Section 487(d)(1) PC as taking a vehicle without the owner’s consent, and with the intent of keeping it for a while.
+Grand Theft Auto, or GTA, is defined as taking a vehicle without the owner’s consent and with the intent of keeping it for a while.
+Examples of grand theft auto include, but aren’t limited to, the following:

-- Breaking a car window and hot-wiring the car.
+- Breaking a car window and hot-wiring the car

-- Stealing a car with the keys left inside.
+- Stealing a car with the keys left inside

-- Stealing a vehicle with the intent to scrap it and sell it for parts.
+- Stealing a vehicle with the intent to scrap it and sell it for parts

 If you are arrested for grand theft auto, use one of your phone calls to contact a criminal defense attorney right away.
 Avoid speaking with law enforcement officers without your attorney present, especially after they have read your Miranda rights.
-Remember, anything you say to law enforcement officials can be used against you in court.
-Protect your rights by remaining silent until you have spoken with your lawyer.

 What Are the Penalties for Grand Theft Auto?